Spo0kyDev/Spo0kyDev/README.md

 # 👻 Spo0kyDev

-**Aspiring Developer | Audio Engineer | Lifelong Learner**
+**Aspiring Systems & Cybersecurity Engineer | Lifelong Learner**
-Learning, experimenting, and uncovering the unknown one line at a time.
+Exploring the unseen layers of code and systems — where logic meets curiosity, and every anomaly tells a story.

 ---

 ## About Me
-- Computer Science student with a passion for creating and exploring new ideas.
+- Computer Science student with a focus on systems, cybersecurity, and low-level programming.
-- Fascinated by game development, audio programming, and the art of offensive cybersecurity.
+- Fascinated by reverse engineering, operating systems, and the art of breaking things to understand them.
-- Always learning, experimenting, and building projects that combine creativity and technical skill.
+- Driven by curiosity, precision, and a belief that truth often hides in the details.

 ---

 ## Skills
-- **Programming Languages:** Java, Python, C, C++, C#
+- **Languages:** C, C++, Python, Java, C#
+- **Systems & Tools:** Linux, Git/GitHub, Networking, Shell Scripting
-- **Game Development Tools:** Unity, Blender, Krita, GIMP
+- **Creative Tools:** Unity, Blender, Krita, GIMP
-- **Audio Tools:** Csound, VCV Rack, Live
-- **Version Control:** Git/GitHub

 ---